 - Will the anaconda or the oyster rule wave power?

 Matt Simmons, energy investment banker and author of a leading peak oil book, gave a speech in Dubai last month about the role of water in energy.
-Oil is priceless, Simmons said, but water is even more valuable since:
+Oil is priceless, Simmons said, but water is even more priceless:

 – Without water, we cannot create modern energy